 |Type of medicine||Antidepressant|

-Before taking mirtazapine make sure your doctor or pharmacist knows:
+Before taking reboxetine make sure your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.

-- If you forget to take a dose, do not worry, just remember to take the next dose when it is due.
-Do not take two doses together to make up for a missed dose.
+- If you do forget to take a dose, do not worry, just take the next dose when it is due.
+Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

-If you experience these or any other worrying symptoms which you think may be due to this medicine, discuss them with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to these tablets, speak with your doctor or pharmacist.